MHCommunity/mousehunt-improved/README.md

   - Updates HUD font sizes and colors.
   - Adds more charms to the list in the HUD.
 - Toxic Spill
-  - Rearranges HUD elements to be more readable, increases sizes of text and other elements.
+  - Rearranges HUD elements to be more readable, and increase the sizes of text and other elements.
 - Valour Rift
   - Show the current floor type when you hover over the floor number.
   - Shows steps remaining.
   - Updates the HUD to be more readable.
   - Adds a simulator when clicking on the image of The Total Eclipse.
 - Whisker Woods Rift
-  - More visible warning when wrong setup equipped.
+  - More visible warning when a wrong setup is equipped.
   - Bigger faction titles.
   - Larget rage meter numbers.
 - Zokor